emptynick/breville-barista-touch/Readme.md

 The hardware we have is pretty powerful.
 We have a 32bit ARM Cortex M4 with up to 180Mhz, 256Mb RAM and 256Mb flash.
 You ever thought you could say that about your coffee machine?

+This requires all pins connected to the STM32 to be traced down and documented to be able to write a whole new firmware for the STM32.
+This might take some time as the PCB is a multi layer PCB.